MISSION & VISION

 While in law school, Monica founded the Dreamer Fund in 2016, a non-profit in San Francisco, California, in hopes of giving back to law students and her immigrant community.
 She is currently the founder and co-executive director of the Dreamer Fund and she uses the Rebellious Lawyering model to work collectively and learn from the undocumented and immigrant communities to create social change and education equity.
 Monica was trained under the "Rebellious Lawyering" model by her mentor and professor, Bill Ong Hing, both as a law student and a Post-Bar Fellow at the Immigration & Deportation Defense Clinic at USF Law.
 She continued her training with Prof. Bill Ong Hing, Esq. and Prof. Jacqueline Brown Scott, Esq. at the clinic for three years.

-Currently, Monica is a supervising attorney at Centro Legal de la Raza in Oakland, California and an adjunct professor at Golden Gate University School of Law in San Francisco, California.
+Currently, Monica is a Managing Attorney at the Coalition for Humane Immigrant Rights in Los Angeles (CHIRLA) and the Immigration Clinic Co-Director and adjunct professor at Golden Gate University School of Law in San Francisco, California.

 My name is Gabriela Garcia, I am an undocumented immigrant originally from Michoacán, Mexico.
 I come from a large family of six.
 It was due to the size of my family that we slowly migrated to the United States.
 Arriving to the United States was a big shock for me because of the language barrier and not knowing if I was going to be able to continue with my education.
 The language barrier made it so I had to work twice as hard simply to keep up with my peers.
 The challenges I faced learning a new language and adapting to a different culture made my early years in the United States very difficult.
 However, it was through these adversities that I was able to cultivate self-growth and an appreciation for knowledge.